ohall/ohall-hugo/content/post/so_you_wanna_dev.md

 	"It doesn't matter.
 Let the project decide for you."

 #### A story
-When I first started my journey as a professional software developer, I got hired to work on an application in a dying language on a platform that would soon be reviled the world over.
-It was a perfect place to start.

-The first real project I worked on was a Flash application written in ActionScript 3, using the Flex framework.
-This was cutting edge stuff at the time and seemed like it had a future, before Steve Jobs and 0 day exploits crapped in the punch bowl.
+When I first started my journey as a professional software developer, I got hired to work on an application written in a dying language on a platform that would soon be reviled the world over.
+This project was written in ActionScript 3, using the Flex framework.
+This was cutting edge stuff at the time, with a bright future, before Steve Jobs and 0 day exploits crapped in the Flash punch bowl.

-The point is, I started learning my craft using a language that I'd probably never see again.
-Looking back it was probably among the worst I could have chosen, __but that never mattered__.
+The point is, I started learning my craft using a language that I'd probably never see again, __but that never mattered__.
+What mattered is that I worked with a brilliant team who took time to train me in the craft of programming.
+I learned the fundamentals of software development and I learned the tools I have used every day since I started that project.

 An aspiring programmer fretting about what language to develop in is like a carpenter worrying about what wood to use.
 It's one of many choices to be made about a project, but it does not define the carpenter's expertise.